Potent GPR171 agonist (EC50 = 1.6 nM). ProSAAS-derived peptide. Regulates body weight in mice and promotes the outgrowth of neurites in Neuro2A cells.

 Citations are publications that use Tocris products.

 Currently there are no citations for BigLEN (rat).
 Do you know of a great paper that uses BigLEN (rat) from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for BigLEN (rat)

 There are currently no reviews for this product.
 Be the first to review BigLEN (rat) and earn rewards!